-Your role in the case: My role in this case was Trial counsel for Mother.
+My role in this case was Trial counsel for Mother.
 I worked on this case from start to conclusion with five (5) years of litigation and this was one of the longest Trials in Department I history resulting in an Evidentiary Hearing that started in 2018 and continued to the end of 2020 with over nineteen (19) days of Trial.
 This case made me a better attorney and especially after a Trial that took 2.5 years to get done with multiple appearances necessary.

-Case name and date: White v.
-White (2018)
+White v.
+White (commenced in 2018 and concluded in 2019)

-Court and presiding judge and all counsel: Eighth Judicial District Court (Family Division).
+Eighth Judicial District Court (Family Division).
 The honorable Lisa Brown in Department T was the presiding judge.
 I was counsel for the Husband.
 Wife proceeded without counsel.

-Importance of the case to you and the case's impact on you: This case was significant as it was a simple divorce case involving the allocation of student loan debt and other marital debt.
+This case was significant as it was a simple divorce case involving the allocation of student loan debt and other marital debt.
 I was Trial counsel for the Defendant (Husband).
-This case proceeded to Trial in August of 2018 and a decision was rendered the same day.
+This case proceeded to Trial in 2019 and a decision was rendered the same day.
 Moreover, there was discovery that was done, and the Plaintiff (Wife) refused to timely cooperate in discovery.
 She also rejected a very favorable Offer of Judgment that I presented.
 This case was important because it was clear that the case should have settled.
 An unprepared litigant represented herself and did not do a good job.
 The Court was fair and followed the law.
 I had a very happy client that was also awarded \$2,500 in attorney's fees for being the prevailing Party.
 The impact of this case was how untimely trial exhibits should be excluded and how an Offer of Judgment can be used effectively against a litigant.